Vietnam.vn - Nền tảng quảng bá Việt Nam

-Death toll rises; Iran, North Korea speak out; Hamas takes stand
+Death toll rises; Iran, North Korea speak out; Hamas group expresses views

-Iranian President Ebrahim Raisi on March 23 called on the international community to take stern action against the perpetrators of the terrorist attack that took place near the Russian capital Moscow on March 22.
-The death toll has now reached 143.
+Iranian President Ebrahim Raisi on March 23 called on the international community to take severe action to punish the perpetrators of the terrorist attack that took place on March 22 near the Russian capital Moscow.
+The death toll has now reached 143 people.

 Iran kêu gọi trừng phạt kẻ khủng bố.
 Bức ảnh chụp vào ngày 23 tháng 3 năm 2024 cho thấy một bảng quảng cáo hiển thị hình ảnh ngọn nến để tưởng nhớ các nạn nhân trong vụ tấn công khủng bố ở Moscow, Nga.
 Margarita Simonyan, tổng biên tập đài RT hôm thứ Bảy, cho biết số người chết trong vụ tấn công khủng bố hôm thứ Sáu đã tăng lên 143 người sau khi các tay súng xông vào phòng hòa nhạc ở Moscow.
 (Nguồn: Tân Hoa Xãọi trừng phạt thủ phạm, hiện số người thiệt mạng lên tới 143 người, tăng cao so với con số công bố trước đó.
 (Nguồn: Tân Hoa Xã)